 This bell was created by Chante Wolf, a dear Veteran friend who connected me with this group.
 Her bell is cast from a mold of her own hands clasping a warhead—her interpretation of begging humanity to stop the madness of war.

 This is the month of many goals and aspirations.
 What are yours?
 Please let me know!
 If it includes improving on a healthy lifestyle incorporating yoga, please consider my YogaLean workshop.
+(As I update this in 2023, my offering is now called “Six Weeks to Inner Resilience“.)

 I’d be honored to be a part of your 2018.